Wologman/Mental_Health/02_Giftedness & Multipotentiality.md

 **20 hours *good enough* on-site job** - Engineering, programming, GIS programming, machine-vision.
 Needs to meet the need for human company, I just don't thrive doing full time remote.
 Even if this means moving location, it's worth it.
 - **Enough renumeration** to make ends meet on it's own so I don't need to worry about finance.
 Achievable with my modest lifestyle.
 - **Not draining** - Ideally 20 hours/week on-site in a friendly fun workplace.
 - **Something meaningful** So connected to something I feel good about.
-Social justice, conservation, biodiversity, clean water, sanitation, clean energy, non-motorised, low impact urban planning, transport, sustainable food production.
+Social justice, conservation, biodiversity, clean water, sanitation, clean energy, non-motorised transport, low impact urban planning, sustainable food production.
 All good things.

 **10 hours cutting edge** - Can be remote, paid or volunteer.
 What ever I fancy since the world is my oyster for this.
 Training, Kaggle comps, Compost club, ML for conservation & biodiversity, ML for CFD, tracking pirate fishing fleets with remote satellite imagery, building some of my long delayed home projects, heat engines, record setting bikes.